oasisprotocol/old-docs/src/operators/the-quest-rules.md

 4. Expand and further empower a community of data privacy advocates around the Oasis Network.

-## Competition Kickoff
+## Competition Start Time

-The competition is expected to start **on January 15 at 00:00 UTC**.
-We will give at least 5 day notice to start time so everyone has plenty of time to prepare.
+The competition started **on January 15 at 00:00 UTC**, but you can still join using the steps above.

-The competition will begin with a new genesis block that includes all competitors to ensure each operator has access to funds at the same time.
-Each operator will receive the same amount of test tokens to start the competition.
+When you join, you'll receive the same amount of tokens to start the competition as all nodes.

-5 days before the competition starts we’ll reach out to get your preferred public key.
-Please have this ready.

-We will let additional entities join after the start of the competition.
-This will put you at a disadvantage for the most blocks signed reward but could still keep you in the running for best attack and most staked.

 ## Types of Challenges